Macartney Embassy: Preparations

 Macartney chose George Staunton as his right-hand man, whom he entrusted to continue the mission should Macartney himself prove unable to do so.
 Staunton brought along his son, Thomas, who served the mission as a page.
 John Barrow (later Sir John Barrow, 1st Baronet) served as the embassy's comptroller.
 Joining the mission were two doctors (Hugh Gillan and William Scott), two secretaries, three attachés, and a military escort.
 Artists William Alexander and Thomas Hickey would produce drawings and paintings of the mission's events.
 A group of scientists also accompanied the embassy, led by James Dinwiddie.

 It was difficult for Macartney to find anyone in Britain who could speak Chinese because it was illegal for Chinese people to teach foreigners.
 Chinese who taught foreigners their language risked death, as was the case with the teacher of James Flint, a merchant who broke protocol by complaining directly to Qianlong about corrupt officials in Canton.
 Macartney did not want to rely on native interpreters, as was the custom in Canton.
 The mission brought along four Chinese Catholic priests as interpreters.
 Two were from the Collegium Sinicum in Naples, where George Staunton had recruited them: Paolo Cho (周保羅) and Jacobus Li (李雅各; 李自標 (Li Zibiao)).
 They were familiar with Latin, but not English.
-The other two were priests at the Roman Catholic College of the Propaganda, which trained Chinese boys brought home by missionaries in Christianity.
+The other two were priests at the Pontificio Collegio Urbano de Propaganda Fide, which trained Chinese boys brought home by missionaries in Christianity.
 The two wanted to return home to China, to whom Staunton offered free passage to Macau.
 The 100-member delegation also included scholars and valets.